 There are many beliefs and myths about dogs that we all, if not now, at some point believed were true.
 I remember being told that if you fill up soda bottles with water and leave them on the lawn the dogs won’t crap near them.
 Well, one of our dogs nearly crapped on top of it.
-So, lets look at some other myths about dogs that have been spread but are not true.
+So, let us look at some other myths about dogs that have been spread but are not true.
 Lets expel these 5 myths you thought were true about dogs:

 Old dogs can’t learn new tricks

 This has been ingrained in our lives since forever.
 Our grandparents told us about this saying that you can’t teach an old dog new tricks.
 Interestingly enough, this is one of the oldest idioms in the English language!
 No wonder we believe it.
 Apparently, it is from as early as 1546!

 Where did this come from you may ask.
 Here is the first written record of it in old English:

 and he [a shepherd] muste teche his dogge to barke whan he wolde haue hym, to ronne whan he wold haue hym, and to leue ronning whan he wolde haue hym; or els he is not a cunninge shepeherd.
 The dogge must lerne it, whan he is a whelpe, or els it will not be: for it is harde to make an olde dogge to stoupe.
 From John Fitzherbert’s The boke of husbandry, 1534. https://www.theidioms.com/you-cant-teach-an-old-dog-new-tricks/

 Rather interesting to read.
 Old English is funny!